Hepatitis B Test

 It's estimated that 5% of the world's population carry the Hepatitis B virus (HBV) asymptomatically, and while symptomatic infections in the UK have been on a steep decline since the 1980s (down from 200,000 to 20,000 per year) and this is due in part to increased awareness and evermore refined testing.

-With that in mind, if you're concerned that you might have contracted Hepatitis B, your doctor is likely to carry out an initial physical examination followed by the more definitive way of determining if you are infected with the virus; conducting a series of blood tests.
+If you're concerned that you might have contracted Hepatitis B or are displaying symptoms, your doctor is likely to carry out an initial physical examination.
+This will be followed by the more definitive way of determining if you are infected with the virus; conducting a series of blood tests.

 But how do you test for Hepatitis B, what do the tests entail, and what exactly is your doctor looking for in order to determine whether or not you have become infected with the Hepatitis B virus?
 We'll talk you through everything you need to know and more in this article.